-TEACH grants are available to graduate students at many universities (make sure your school is involved in the program before applying).
+TEACH grants are available to graduate students at participating universities.
 This is a federal grant awarded to students who intend to teach in high-need fields, including bilingual education, foreign language, special needs, reading specialist, mathematics, and science, as well as any other field the government considers high-need.

 The grant offers up to $4,000 a year for students who intend to teach after their studies.
 To apply, fill out the FAFSA® and read the government’s requirements carefully.
 You must take certain types of classes, and you have to accept a specific kind of job after graduation, otherwise, the grant will turn into a loan you have to pay back.